September 1, 1999

 Contemporary influences encourage us to “live for the moment” without regard for eternal consequences.
-This kind of thinking is merely an illusion.
-The psalmist teaches us to “number our days aright” and to be mindful of using our time to gain a heart of wisdom.
-Speaking to a college student audience, Alistair Begg cautions against squandering opportunities and instead, remaining attentive to the ultimate relationship that exists between our mortality and sin.
+This kind of thinking, though, offers no lasting hope.
+In contrast, the psalmist teaches us to “number our days aright” and to be mindful of using our time to gain a heart of wisdom.
+Speaking to a college student audience, Alistair Begg cautions against squandering opportunities, encouraging believers to remain attentive to the ultimate relationship that exists between our mortality and sin.

 I’m sure that you do not need me to come here to tell you what a unique privilege you enjoy also as members of the student body of what is an exemplary institution.
 So I come simply to encourage you in the words of Paul to the Ephesians: “Be very careful … how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.”